emsec/EK_feistel/README.md

 * Log in

 ### Frequently used Apps in Plasma Desktop
 Similar to Windows there is a start button in the lower left corner which can be used to start every available app.
 The most important apps for this project are "Konsole" (in System) and "Qt Creator" (in Development).
-I pull the appropriate icons to the desktop ("Copy Here") so that launching them gets very easy.
+I recommend pulling the appropriate icons to the desktop ("Copy Here") so that launching them gets very easy.

 ## Non Ubuntu 22.04 user